Workplace democracy: Economic argument

 From as early as the 1920s, scholars have been exploring the idea of increasing employee participation and involvement.
 They sought to learn whether including employees in organizational decision-making would lead to increased effectiveness and productivity within the organization.
 According to Lewin, individuals who are involved in decision-making also have increased openness to change.
-Different participative techniques can have either a stronger impact on morale than productivity, while others have the reverse effect.
-Success of the employee-owned and operated Mondragon suggests economic benefits from workplace democracy.

 Citizenship argument

-Workplace democracy acts as an agent to encourage public participation in a government's political process.
+Workplace democracy may encourage public participation in a government's political process.
 Skills developed from democracy in the workplace can transfer to improved citizenship and result in a better functioning democracy.
-Workers in a democratic environment may also develop a greater concern from the common good, which also transfers to fundamental citizenship.

 Ethical justification

-Philosopher Robert Dahl claims that 'if democracy is justified in governing the state, it must also be justified in governing economic enterprises'.
-However, some political scientists have questioned whether the state-firm analogy is the most appropriate way to justify workplace democratization.
+Philosopher Robert Dahl claims that, "If democracy is justified in governing the state, it must also be justified in governing economic enterprises."
+Some political scientists have questioned whether the state-firm analogy is the most appropriate way to justify workplace democratization.

 Employee power and representation

 Workers working for democratic leaders report positive results such as group member satisfaction, friendliness, group mindedness, 'we' statements, worker motivation, creativity, and dedication to decisions made within an organization.

-When workplace democracy is used the effect typically is raised employee potential, employee representation, higher autonomy, and equal power within an organization (Rolfsen, 2011).
+When workplace democracy is used the effect typically is raised employee potential, employee representation, higher autonomy, and equal power within an organization.
+Workplaces can exhibit varying degrees of democratic governance, and such “democratic organizing”, ranging from codetermination and cooperatives to enhanced worker decision-making, has been linked not only to internal organizational outcomes but also to broader civic and democratic engagement in society.